ahmetozer/iptables-ddns/Readme.md

 #### Defaults

 Your domain addresses and their configurations are located in this file.
-The program has a built in configurations but you can change this defaults with `defaults` block in config.json Built in defaults
+The program has a built-in configuration but you can change these defaults with the `defaults` block in config.json

+Built-in defaults

 ```json
 "defaults": {